ToxicFrog/doomrl-server/README.md

 No further setup is needed (but some configuration settings are available; see below).

-For information on using subtitle support stand-alone (i.e. not as part of doomrl-server), see `ttysound/README.md`.
+For information on using closed caption support stand-alone (i.e. not as part of doomrl-server), see `ttysound/README.md`.

 ### Configuration

-In the config files that ship with doomrl-server, subtitle support, if available, is activated via the `DeafMode` setting (by analogy to `ColorBlindMode`).
-Setting it to `"raw"`, `"symbolic"`, or `"plain-symbolic"` will enable different representations of sound.
+In the config files that ship with doomrl-server, CC support, if available, is activated via the `DeafMode` setting (by analogy to `ColorBlindMode`).
 Setting it to `"default"` will select the default setting for this server.
-Any other value will disable subtitles.
+Other values select different CC styles or disable CC entirely.

 To change the default setting for new users, edit `user.lua`.
 To change the default setting for this server (i.e. what users get when they select `"default"`), edit `soundcc.lua`.

-If you want to change the way sounds are actually displayed in game, the subtitle files are in `config/cc`.
-Each sound is in its own file, in `config/cc/<subtitle type>/<creature type>/<event name>`.
-If you want to add a completely new subtitle type, make sure to also edit `soundcc.lua` -- the first few lines are what determine which subtitle types are recognized as valid.
+For more information on valid values for `DeafMode` and adding or editing CC styles, see `ttysound/README.md`

 ## Web Scoreboard